hoangquangtung7019996-boop/GVP/README.md

 **Special considerations:**
 - The “secret from mom” element must feel motivated — dad frames secrecy as protecting mom from worry, preserving the marriage, or maintaining something special “mom wouldn’t understand.”
-- At least 2 of the 7 templates should use frames where the father positions himself as vulnerable or needy rather than authoritative — the child as caretaker.
+- At least 2 of the 7 templates should use frames where the father positions himself as vulnerable or needy rather than authoritative — the 'little one' as caretaker.
 - At least 2 should use frames where the father claims to be preparing/protecting the daughter for her own good.
 - At least 2 should use no documentation at all — everyday frames that need no charts.